 I received the GlobeIn Artisan Box for free for review purposes.
 All opinions are my own.
 This post also appears on A Year of Boxes.

 GlobeIn Artisan Box is a monthly subscription box featuring handmade, ethically sourced products from makers around the world.
-Each Premium Box is curated around a theme and for December it’s Celebrate.
-I shared the box with my mom, who agreed to help me show it to you.
+Each Premium Box has a theme and February’s is Masquerade.
+(Just in time for Carnival and Mardi Gras. 🎉🎉)

 There are two subscription options for the GlobeIn Artisan Box (all prices in USD):

 What do you think of the GlobeIn Artisan Box?
-Is it something you’d like for yourself, or to see more of?
+Is it something you’d like to try?
+What themes would you like to see?